ROKS Marado: Differences with ROKS Dokdo

 Marado was built with some changes compared to the lead ship ROKS Dokdo.
 The flight deck is adapted to accommodate two V-22 Ospreys, while Dokdo was able to only carry one.
 In place of the Thales SMART-L multibeam radar and MW08 surveillance radar, Marado uses the Elta Systems EL/M-2248 MF-STAR multifunction surveillance radar and LIG Nex1 SPS-550K 3-D air and surface surveillance radar.
-It also has a different weapons suite than the 30 mm Goalkeeper and RAM, instead using two 20 mm Phalanx CIWS and having a K-VLS at the rear of the superstructure for the locally developed K-SAAM.
+She also has a different weapons suite than the 30 mm Goalkeeper and RAM, instead using two 20 mm Phalanx CIWS and having a K-VLS at the rear of the superstructure for the locally developed K-SAAM.

-Construction and Career
+Construction and career

 The Marado was launched on 14 May 2018 at the shipyard of Hanjin Heavy Industries & Constructions Co. in Busan.
 The Marado was commissioned on 28 June 2021 and is based at the Jinhae Naval Base.

 Marado was originally planned to enter service 2010.
 But due to the economic crisis of 2008 the second ship of the Dokdo-class amphibious assault ship was cancelled.
 In 2012 the budget was restored after the rise of tensions in the region.